City Council Proceedings

-Members Present: Mayor Schnitzler, Alderman Horne, Dale-Wozniak, Hansen, Volkert, Zajkowski and Student Representative Megan Elkin.
+Members Present: Mayor Schnitzler, Alderman Horne, Hansen, Volkert, Zajkowski and Student Representatives Megan Elkin.

-Members Absent: Alderman Johnston and Student Representative Rachel Mortensen.
+Members Absent: Alderman Johnston Horne, Dale-Wozniak, and Student Representative Rachel Mortensen.

 The Pledge of Allegiance was recited.

-Alderman Horne moved to adopt the agenda as presented, seconded by Alderman Hansen and carried.
+Alderman Zajkowski moved to adopt the agenda as amended removing the number 16 and 17, the closed session item and action on closed session, seconded by Alderman Hansen and carried.

-Alderman Zajkowski moved to waive the reading of the minutes of the previous Regular Council meeting, October 13, 2008 and Special Council Meeting, October 20, 2008, and approve them as presented, seconded by Alderman Hansen and carried.
+Alderman Horne moved to waive the reading of the minutes of the previous Regular Council meeting, September 15, 2008 and Special Council Meeting, September 25, 2008, and approve them as presented, seconded by Alderman Hansen and carried.

 Request for Extension of Premise

 There was discussion regarding the request from the Locker Room to extend the premise for their Class B Liquor License to include an outdoor volleyball/boot hockey area and patio area behind their building.
-The Plan Commission recommended approving the site plan for the outdoor volleyball/boot hockey and patio area.
-A citizen stated his opposition, as well as others he had spoken to, for this extension of premise.
-Alderman Horne moved to deny the request to extend the premise for Class B Liquor License to include the outdoor volleyball/boot hockey and patio area behind their building, seconded by Alderman Hansen and carried.
-Alderman Zajkowski voted no.
+The site plan for this has been submitted to the Plan Commission, but they did not make a decision on it at the last meeting.
+Alderman Hansen moved to table this issue until the Plan Commission makes a decision, seconded by Alderman Volkert and carried.

 Plan Commission Recommendations

-The Plan Commission recommended approving the Extra-Territorial Certified Survey Map from Ronald and Diane Beauvais.
-Alderman Horne moved to accept this recommendation, seconded by Alderman Dale-Wozniak and carried.
+The Plan Commission recommended approving the Certified Survey Map from New Richmond Utilities for Lot 1 of the Tammec, LLC annexation provided that a 10 foot utility and drainage easement is added along the road.
+Alderman Zajkowski moved to accept this recommendation, seconded by Alderman Hansen and carried.

 Applications for License to Serve

-Alderman Horne moved to approve the Application for Parade Permit from the New Richmond Chamber of Commerce for December 6, 2008, seconded by Alderman Hansen and carried.
+Alderman Horne moved to approve the contract from Cedar Corporation for administration of the City’s CDBG housing program, seconded by Alderman Volkert and carried.

 Street Committee Recommendations

-The Street Committee recommended placing a “No Trucks Allowed” sign at the intersection of North Fourth Street and North Washington Avenue.
-Alderman Volkert moved to accept this recommendation, seconded by Alderman Dale-Wozniak and carried.
+The Street Committee discussed the noxious weeds and grasses ordinance.
+Alderman Volkert moved to table this issue, seconded by Alderman Zajkowski and carried.